Wisconsin Department of Children and Families

 · The extent and severity of any disabilities or other conditions (e.g., domestic violence, learning needs, need to care for disabled child) that may interfere with normal functioning in an employment setting or with a persons’ ability to meet W-2Wisconsin Works program requirements;

 · The effect of a disability or other potential Barrier Something that acts to hinder or restrict employment opportunities. on the person’s capacity to obtain and maintain Unsubsidized Employment Employment for which a W-2 agency provides no subsidy to the employer, including self-employment and entrepreneurship.
-There are two placement types under this definition: Case Management Follow-up (CMF) and Case Management Underemployed (CMU), participate in employment-related activities (e.g., work training activities or education) or otherwise meet W-2 program requirements;
+There are three placement types under this definition: Case Management Follow-up (CMF), Case Management Follow-up Plus (CMF+), and Case Management Underemployed (CMU), participate in employment-related activities (e.g., work training activities or education) or otherwise meet W-2 program requirements;

 · The need for supportive services, accommodations, auxiliary aids or communication assistance;